RaviPatel94/RaviPatel94/README.md

 - 👋 Hi, I’m Ravi
-- 👀 I’m a frontene developer
+- 👀 I’m a frontend developer
 - 🌱 I’m a begginer frontend developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ravi942004@gmail.com